tokhi/GettingStartedWithNodeJs/README.md

 See the full example [here](https://github.com/tokhi/GettingStartedWithNodeJs/tree/master/examples/nodejs/example2)

 ## What is express.js
 According to above `nodejs` basics you may find out that nodejs is quite tiny for building web applications.
-So for that it requires you to use `expre.js`.
+So for that it requires you to use `express.js`.

 Express is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.
 You can use a variety of choices for your templating language (like [EJS](http://www.embeddedjs.com/), [Jade](http://jade-lang.com/), and [Dust.js](http://akdubya.github.io/dustjs/)).

-You can then use a database like `MongoDB` with `Mongoose` (for modeling) to provide a backend for your `Node.js` application. `Express.js` basically helps you manage everything, from routes, to handling requests and views.
+You can then use a database like `MongoDB` with `Mongoose` (for modeling), `CouchDB`, `Nedb` and so on to provide a backend for your `Node.js` application. `Express.js` basically helps you manage everything, from routes, to handling requests and views.

 ### Express.js installation